Culture, Religion

 Why every American should reconsider the SECOND Great Awakening

-After the War of 1812, a series of revolutionary changes emerged in society that would set off a chain of events that we’re still living with today.
-For the FIRST time in a very long time, man was liberated from the agenda of a king, the Bible was freed from the grasp of a national agenda, and religion escaped the grips of forced conversion.
+After the War of 1812, a series of revolutionary changes reshaped the Western world—changes we’re still living with today.
+For the first time in centuries, man was liberated from the authority of kings, the Bible was freed from state control, and faith no longer required forced allegiance.
+Religion, at last, became a matter of conscience, not conquest.

 Scott Thormaehlen received his Master’s in History in 2016 and taught U.S. History in the Lone Star College system in Houston, Texas and for Alvin Community College.
 His writings have appeared in Accuracy in Academiathe Journal of Multidisciplinary Studies at Sam Houston State UniversityLDS LivingMeridian Magazineand East Texas History – a project by Sam Houston State University.